 Galloway International Dark Sky Park

-A Dark Sky Park is a place with exceptionally dark night skies, a place where people have committed to keeping those skies dark, by controlling light pollution.
+A Dark Sky Park is a place with exceptionally dark night skies.
+It’s also a place where people have committed to keeping those skies dark, by controlling light pollution.

-Since 2009, Galloway Forest Park has been designated by the International Dark-Sky Association as only the fourth Dark Sky Park in the world, and the first in the uk, named a Gold Tier park for its breathtaking and rare stargazing conditions.
+Since 2009, Galloway Forest Park has been designated by the International Dark-Sky Association as only the fourth Dark Sky Park in the world, and the first in the UK.
+It’s been named a Gold Tier park for its breathtaking and rare stargazing conditions.
 There are now over 100 Dark Sky Parks worldwide.

 Very few people live in the 300 square miles of forest and hills in the park so nights really are black.
 Over 7,000 stars and planets are visible with the naked eye, and the bright band of the Milky Way is usually easy to see arching across the sky.
 There’s a new show every night, because as we travel round the sun, we’re getting a constantly changing view of the stars.